Development guide

 Integrate provider in Core

-Integrate Provider in core, should be relatively straightforward:
+Integrate Provider in core:

 • Add provider name and classes in src/core/const.ts

-• Add provider Instance Manager builder function in src/core/manager-builder.ts
+• Add provider registration in src/core/manager-builder.ts